-The second section is a descriptive analysis of the relationship between regulations and private school participation rates in thirteen choice programs (six voucher and seven tax credit scholarship programs) across eleven states.
+The second section is a descriptive analysis of the relationship between regulations and private school participation rates in thirteen choice programs (six voucher and seven tax credit scholarship programs) across ten states and the District of Columbia.
 Using data on close to 6,000 private schools from the Private School Universe Survey (PSS) and other sources, we estimate the participation rates of the programs, describe their regulations, examine the degree to which more regulation correlates with lower participation, and explore differences in how certain types of private schools respond to changes in regulatory burden.